Sensitive Skin vs Sensitised Skin

 - Redness or blotchiness.
 This signals over-reactive capillaries or a tendency toward rosacea.

-What is Sensitized Skin?
+What is Sensitised Skin?

-Factors that are causing sensitized skin
+Factors that are causing sensitised skin

 - stress, diet, smoking, dehydration, alcohol, wrong skin care routine and cosmetic ingredients